Emmy Kosgei celebrates 9th marriage anniversary with beautiful message

 The couple tied the knot in 2013 and have been celebrating years together as time passes by.

-Emmy Kosgei reveals why she is no rush to have kids with Nigerian tycoon
+Emmy Kosgei reveals why she is in no rush to have kids with the Nigerian tycoon

 In 2018 Emmy Kosgei revealed that she was under no pressure to have children and that marriage did not just revolve around having children.